 Areas of Interest

-Claire’s doctoral work explored democracy through the lens of contemporary democratic theory and the classic French tragedy of Jean Racine.
+Claire’s graduate work explored democracy through the lens of contemporary democratic theory and the classic French tragedy of Jean Racine.
 It proposed the idea of the “happy-tragic”, where the success of a democracy would be gauged by its internal mésententes or disagreements, which carve space within community for new understandings and ultimately, progress.

 Today Claire is interested in how language learning, too, is propelled by debate, the negotiation of meaning, and a certain “tragic” (but not sad) recognition of gaps in a learner’s own knowledge bank.
 In this way, the most effective language classrooms could be seen as real-life democratic spaces.
 Claire’s recent research on learner perception of learning in the content-based classroom (Eagle, 2017) explores how learners grapple with the uncertainty that comes from this type of high-level language learning.